Electuary for Head and Stomach Pain

 1. Headache caused by the Stomach

-2. Headache from de
+2. Headache from deficiency

 3. Stomach Pain from Heat with deficiency